nikhilc52/egyptian-rat-screw/README.md

-Simple Egyptial Rat Screw game against a CPU.
+Simple Egyptian Rat Screw game against a CPU.

 Built with HTML, CSS, and JS,